-All gains or losses (unrealised and realised) on the re-measurement .72 (which by definition includes a disposal) of all investment properties are included re-measurements and must therefore be included in headline earnings.
+- .80 All gains or losses (unrealised and realised) on the re-measurement (which by definition includes a disposal) of all investment properties are included re-measurements and must therefore be included in headline earnings.
 This rule applies irrespective of whether the investment property was purchased with policyholders or shareholders' funds and irrespective of whether the entity's accounting policy is to measure its investment properties at cost or fair value.
-In addition, the required disclosure, as set out in the definition section below, must be provided in each interim-, preliminary-, provisional- and abridged report, and in the annual financial statements.

-This rule applies to all investment properties of a listed life insurer and .73 its subsidiaries and associates.
-Any listed entity that has a long-term insurer as a subsidiary or associate must also apply this rule to the investment properties of the long-term insurer and its subsidiaries and associates.
-Any listed entity that has a listed life insurer as a subsidiary or associate must use the reported headline earnings of that listed life insurer in its own headline earnings calculation.
+In addition, the required disclosure, as set out in the definition section below, must be provided in each interim-, preliminary-, provisional- and abridged report, and in the annual financial statements. - .81 This rule applies to all investment properties of a listed life insurer, a long-term insurer and all of the listed life insurer's and long-term insurer's subsidiaries and associates.
+Any listed entity that has a listed life insurer as a subsidiary or associate must use the reported headline earnings of that listed entity in its own headline earnings calculation.